 More Ideas and Resources

-- Backward design can help ensure that assignments advance course goals
+- Backward design (new window) can help ensure that assignments advance course goals

 The goal of a course is for students to understand a set of ideas, concepts, materials, or methods, so assignments ought to focus on generating and demonstrating that understanding.
 If we begin course planning by articulating the end goal in concrete terms – what could students do if they understood the core ideas of the course? – then we can design assignments that emphasize those goals.